A Brief History of

 In January 2000, Paul Turvey, though not then on the Management Committee, contacted Bob Purdon at Southern Internet Services to find out how to start an email list.
 Bob responded by creating the HCUG-List.
 When that list became a target of spammers, various things were tried and eventually a new list, run through Stokia Networks took its place.
 That list was available for members' advertisements, discussion, cries for help and is used to notify publication of our newsletter called Keyboard & Mouse.
 After problems ensued in contacting Stokia Networks, a WordPress site was established originally through wordpress.com and now as a stand-alone hosted by Tristan Rogers .

 I am indebted to John Hamilton and particularly to Glyn Roberts for their help in providing information for this article.
 Readers may like to refer to Glyn's article on the subject in the May 1994 edition of Thuggery.
 I also gleaned information from various other issues of that Newsletter and I came across a little pearler when someone wrote "Problems only started when I switched on".
 Isn't that so true?
-Peter Campbell provided the information about the Personal Computer User Group and any updates that have become necessary since this was first written.
+Peter Campbell provided the information about the Personal Computer User Group and any updates that became necessary since this was first written.

 I wish the Group success in the future and I am sure that so long as people have computer problems and feel the need to learn more about them there will exist a Group such as ours.